-At this time, we are not accepting new applications into our Uganda program.
 Our team is focusing on Reform projects that are taking place in Uganda.
 We are focusing on establishing a system through in-country partnerships in which reunification, domestic adoption, and foster care with loving families within Uganda is possible before a child is internationally adopted.
-Our agency is highly committed to Uganda and the children within the country and will continue to do so.
+Our ministry is highly committed to Uganda and the children within the country and will continue to be so.
 Please check back with us on any further updates.

 Out of the 6,441 incoming adoptions to the United States in 2014, 200 of those were adoptions from Uganda.